Jamolo5/CITS5503Project2016/README.md

 ## To run this project:

+1. Edit the verifKey variable near the top of project.py to contain the API key for your Speech Verification subscription.
-1. Open a command prompt (preferably with admin privileges).
+2. Open a command prompt (preferably with admin privileges).
-2. Navigate to this folder.
+3. Navigate to the folder the project is downloaded to.
-3. If this is the first time running the project, run &quot;pip install -r requirements.txt&quot; in the command prompt.
+4. If this is the first time running the project, run &quot;pip install -r requirements.txt&quot; in the command prompt.
-4. Run &quot;python Project.py&quot;
+5. Run &quot;python Project.py&quot;
-5. A GUI should appear, this is the project.
+6. A GUI should appear, this is the project.

 ## How to use: